CoderDojoTC/chatgpt-for-teachers/docs/demos/p5/index.md

 You simply copy and paste the code into the editor overwriting the default setup and draw functions.

+!!!
+Warning
-Just be warned that when you press the ```play``` button, the sketch runs **continually** which can quickly drain your battery if you are using a portable device.
+    When you press the ```play``` button, the sketch runs **continually** which can quickly drain your battery if you are using a portable device.
     It does this even if there is no visible motion on the canvas.  p5.js continually runs the draw function until you press stop or the battery runs out.

 My suggestion
 is to quickly press the ```stop``` button if you are on a battery-powered device.